-Each morning, all of M13 convenes for 15 minute stand-ups.
+Each morning, all of M13 convenes for 15-minute stand-ups.
 The intent is 50% fun, 50% business.
 We start with something to make us smile (like this gem that Carter shared on St. Patrick’s Day) and end like we’re in the audience of the Ellen show (yes, we all showcase our go-to dance move on Zoom).
-In between is a speed round of team updates on what we are working on and where we need help.
+In between is a speed round of team updates on what we’re working on and where we need help.
 The result is we kick off each day with face time with the whole team and an update on each other’s work.
 And no matter how unruly our bed head is, we keep our cameras on.

 M13 has given all staff a generous lunch per diem for takeout or delivery.
-We are spread out across LA, NY and SF so this is a small way to support our local neighborhood restaurants.
+We are spread out across LA, NY, and SF so this is a small way to support our local neighborhood restaurants.
 Those of us in SF enjoy meals by Shef, and naturally all of our freezers are also stocked with Daily Harvest.

-Some of us opt into lunch video conferences to informally catch up and, of course, get more face-time.
+Some of us opt into lunch video conferences to informally catch up and, of course, get more face time.
 Because what’s better than convening over sandwiches and salads?
-(Or pizzas – no judgment!)
+(Or pizzas—no judgment!)

-Keep the Celebrations Alive
+Keep the celebrations alive

 On our second official day of WFH, our beloved Mission Control leader Marie had a birthday.
 We of course had to up the ante to ensure she felt celebrated and loved, so we all sang “Happy Birthday” over Zoom.
 We’ll spare you our collective tone deafness, but here’s a screenshot for proof.

 We need as much of that positive, cute energy that we can get.
-Children and pets are an inevitable piece of WFH, and we encourage all team members to share their babies (furry or otherwise) during our daily stand-ups.
+Children and pets are an inevitable part of WFH, and we encourage all team members to share their babies (furry or otherwise) during our daily stand-ups.

 Our team loves to eat and bake but also cares about health and wellness.
 We’re also a competitive group, so it was no surprise that two challenges popped up on our Slack channels.
 The water challenge encourages those who want to participate to log every 8 oz. of water they drink on a spreadsheet (the goal: 8 times per day).
 Our workout challenge focuses on completing a series of core exercises each day.
-This may defeat the challenge itself but team members who finish will celebrate with a pizza and champagne party — another thing to look forward to after our lockdown.
+This may defeat the challenge itself but team members who finish will celebrate with a pizza and champagne party— another thing to look forward to after our lockdown.

-Yes, the world, in general, feels as if it’s on pause and we’re no longer in the same room, but we have kept to our weekly schedule of meetings including our bi-weekly all-hands.
+Yes, the world in general feels as if it’s on pause and we’re no longer in the same room, but we have kept to our weekly schedule of meetings including our bi-weekly all-hands.
 If there’s one thing this unusual and uncertain time of health-mandated isolation has taught us, it’s that technology can give us a measure of control and keep us together.